World Wildlife Foundation is a nonprofit organisation that works to protect nature and life on earth.

 - 1974 : WWF starts to award an annual 50,000 dollars Getty Prize for outstanding contributions to wildlife conservation.
 In 1999 the prize increases to a 100,000 dollars – and it begins to focus on the education of future conservationists.

-- 1990: The World Wildlife Foundation and the Conservation Foundation merged.
+- 1990: The World Wildlife Foundation and the Conservation Foundation merge

-- 2006: They engage with Wal-Mart on sustainability efforts.
+- 2006: WWF engages with Wal-Mart on sustainability efforts.

-- 2007: WWF announce a partnership with coca-cola for 20 million dollars focusing on seven important river basins, global supply chains and water use efficiency in its bottling plants.
+- 2007: WWF announces a partnership with Coca-Cola for 20 million dollars focusing on seven important river basins, global supply chains and water use efficiency in its bottling plants.

-- 2015: over a million people sign a WWF petition to stop the slaughter of elephants in september
+- 2015: More than 1 million people sign a WWF petition to stop the slaughter of elephants

 - 1973 : WWF grants $38,000 to the Smithsonian Institution to study the tiger population of the Chitwan Sanctuary in Nepal.
 This allowed scientists to use radio tracking devices for the first time successfully.